haesbaert/haesbaert.github.io/content/about.md

 +++

 I'm a BSD-kernel/ocaml/parallel-programmer type of person (yes, we exist!).
-I was involved with multiple opensource projects, most importantly [OpenBSD](https://www.openbsd.org) and [MirageOS](https://mirage.io).
+I've been involved with multiple opensource projects, most importantly [OpenBSD](https://www.openbsd.org) and [MirageOS](https://mirage.io).